Data-Only-Greater/SNL-Delft3D-CEC-Verify/README.md

 ### Minimal Working Example

-The following presents an example of running a case study, based on the Mycek experiment, and collecting results at the turbine centre.
+The following presents an example of running a case study using a flexible mesh (`"fm"`) model, based on the Mycek experiment, and collecting results at the turbine centre.
 Note that the token `<D3D_BIN>`, should be replaced with the path to the `bin` directory of the compiled Delft3D source code.

 ```pycon
 >>> import tempfile